 While in Fort Worth, Lesley Resident Artists will sing at various community, donor, and social events, perform recitals, and receive voice lessons, language and diction coaching.
 They will also participate in masterclasses with established artists and agents brought in by Fort Worth Opera, to foster their artistic development and provide fresh perspectives on the business of singing.

-Sherman, Texas native Darius Thomas continues to make his presence known in the world of opera with his clear and rich voice.
-In the 2019-20 season, Thomas will be a frequent performer in DFW as a Resident Artist with Fort Worth Opera, appearing in mainstage productions as Alfred in Die Fledermaus.
-He will also make his role debut as Romeo in Romeo and Juliet in Knoxville Opera’s touring production.
-Last season, Mr. Thomas was the tenor in residence for the Mary Ragland Emerging Artists program with Nashville Opera where he performed the roles Dauber in The Cradle Will Rock, and Nathanael/Cochenille in The Tales of Hoffmann.
-Mr. Thomas holds a Bachelors of Music Degree in Voice Performance from Southeastern Oklahoma State University, and pursues graduate studies at the University of Tennessee- Knoxville, where he studies with American Tenor Andrew Skoog.
+Tenor Darius Thomas continues to make his presence known in the world of opera with his clear and rich voice.
+In the 2020-2021 season, Thomas will perform throughout DFW as a Fort Worth Opera Lesley Resident Artist, and be featured online through the company’s digital platform FWO Green Room, where he will perform the role of Stan in the world premiere film of Joe Illick and Mark Campbell’s Stone Soup.
+Last season, he made a partial role debut as Romeo in Romeo and Juliet in Knoxville Opera’s touring production, and was previously the tenor in residence for the Mary Ragland Emerging Artists program with Nashville Opera.
+There he performed the roles Dauber in The Cradle Will Rock, and Nathanael/Cochenille in The Tales of Hoffmann.
+Mr. Thomas pursued graduate studies at the University of Tennessee-Knoxville where he studied with American Tenor Andrew Skoog and served as a graduate teaching assistant.
+Mr. Thomas holds a Bachelors of Music Degree in Voice Performance from Southeastern Oklahoma State University.
+When he is not on the stage, Thomas can usually be found with his family in his hometown of Sherman, Texas.